 What happens if a person dies without a Will?

-• If a person (“deceased”) dies without a Last Will and Testament, his/her deceased estate (the assets s/he owned at time of death) will be distributed in terms of the Intestate Succession Act (“Act”).
+• If a person (“deceased”) dies without a Will, their belongings (“deceased estate”) will be distributed in terms of the Intestate Succession Act (“Act”).
 This is also known as the rules of intestate succession.

-• Due to there being no Will setting out the deceased’s wishes, the Act sets out certain rules in respect of how the deceased estate must be distributed to his/her heirs (persons who will receive the deceased’s assets).
+• Due to there being no Will setting out the deceased’s wishes, the Act sets out certain rules in respect of how the deceased estate must be distributed to their heirs (persons who will receive the deceased’s belongings).

 • The Act aims to distribute the deceased estate to close relatives first (in a specific order), for example:

-• If the deceased is survived by only a spouse, the spouse will inherit his/her entire deceased estate.
+• If the deceased is survived by only a spouse, the spouse will inherit the entire deceased estate.
 The term “spouse” also includes a same-sex civil union in terms of the Civil Union Act, a spouse in a religious marriage and polygamous spouses in terms of customary marriages.
-A spouse does not include a partner in a cohabitation relationship.
+The Act was recently amended for the word “spouse” to include a partner in a permanent life partnership in which the partners have undertaken reciprocal duties of support.
+This opens the door for a partner in a cohabitation relationship to inherit intestate.

-• If the deceased did not have a spouse and is only survived by his/her children, then his/her children will inherit the deceased estate in equal shares.
+• If the deceased did not have a spouse and is only survived by children, then the children will inherit the deceased estate in equal shares.

-• In light of the above, the deceased does not have any control of who will inherit from his/her deceased estate if s/he dies without a Will.
-This might lead to instances where someone may inherit even if the deceased may have never wanted that persons to benefit from his/her deceased estate.
+• In light of the above, the deceased does not have any control over who will inherit if there was no Will in place.
+This might lead to instances where someone may inherit even if the deceased never wanted that persons to benefit from the deceased estate.

 What if the deceased had no relatives?